HTenkanen/transx2gtfs/README.md

 ## Install

 The package is available at PyPi and you can install it with:

 `$ pip install transx2gtfs`

+Library works and is being tested with Python versions 3.5, 3.6, 3.7 and 3.8.

 ## Basic usage